top of page

 Meghan Bonde is a Speech Language Pathologist, former K-12 educational leader with a principal license, and parent of two tweens.

-She is building this co-op in collaboration with her kids while honoring her own needs for rest, play, community, and meaningful work.
+She is building this transformational program in collaboration with her kids while honoring her own needs for rest, play, community, and meaningful work.

 This space reflects the same philosophy behind Work the Way You’re Wired:

-Learning, like work, should support capacity, leverage strengths, honor needs, and be joyful.
+Learning, like work, should support capacity, meet kids where they are at, leverage strengths, honor needs, and be joyful.

 Parent Role